-Engine knocking is a noise that comes from the engine bay and can be caused by bad spark plugs, poor quality fuel, a carbon build up or a problem with the engine timing.
+Engine knocking noises that come from the engine can be caused by bad spark plugs, poor quality fuel, a build up of carbon within the engine or a problem with the engine timing.

 Let’s start by defining what exactly engine knocking is.
 Ideally, during the combustion process, all fuel burns in the chamber producing little to no pollutants.